-5.8 Baseline/bias pressure, initial [Pa]
+5.7 Baseline/Bias pressure, initial [Pa]

 This is the baseline pressure before a pressurization or depressurization test.
 Baseline values are averaged to correct the building gauge pressure readings.
-Once the building is prepared for the test but before turning on the fan, determine the baseline pressures.
+Before turning on the fan, determine the baseline pressure once the building is prepared for the test.

-According to the ATTMA standard, at least 10 bias pressure readings (taken with measurements averaged over 10 seconds) are required before the test starts.
+ISO 9972 standard requires at least 10 Bias pressure readings be taken over at least 30 seconds before the test starts.
 Values can be measured and entered manually by using the [Baseline] function on the Retrotec gauge, or let the automatic test capture them.
+Retrotec recommends taking 12 Bias readings for 5 seconds each.